 Where a child is absent from school and we have not received any verbal or written communication from the parent, then we initiate a first day contact process.
-The office manager will check all of the registers from 9.00am to 9.30am on a daily basis, to identify those pupils who are absent.
-There are occasions when we are unaware why the child is absent and we will contact the parent to check the reasons for the child's absence.
+The office manager will check all of the registers at 9.10am on a daily basis, to identify those pupils who are absent.
+If we are unaware why the child is absent and we will contact the parent to check the reasons for the child's absence.